The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Reverse Osmosis (RO) Water: Acceptable with Verification

 Reverse osmosis filtration forces water through a semipermeable membrane that removes most dissolved ions.
-Well-maintained RO systems typically produce water in the 10-50 ppm TDS range — significantly better than tap water but potentially 10-50 times higher TDS than distilled water.
+Well-maintained RO systems typically produce water in the 10-50 ppm TDS range—significantly better than tap water but potentially 10-50 times higher TDS than distilled water.

 RO water is an acceptable battery watering option if you verify the actual TDS output with a meter.
 An RO system producing 5-10 ppm TDS water is acceptable for battery use.
-An RO system that has not had its membrane replaced in two years and is producing 80-100 ppm water is not.
+An RO system that has not had its membrane replaced in two years and is producing 80-100 ppm water is not efficient.
 RO membrane performance degrades over time and with water quality — a meter reading gives you the actual current output, not the rated performance when the system was new.

 The additional caveat: RO systems do not remove all contaminants equally well.
 Some chlorine compounds and small organic molecules pass through RO membranes more readily than mineral ions.
 For a battery application where even trace chloride contamination is significant, distilled water’s additional purification step makes it the more reliable choice.